LinetOsoro/belly-button-challenge/README.md

 Update all the plots when a new sample is selected.
 Additionally, create any layout that you would like for your dashboard.

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

+Hints:

+Use console.log inside of your JavaScript code to see what your data looks like at each step.

+Refer to the Plotly.js documentation when building the plots.